Standing Glute Kickback

 How to perform Standing Glute Kickbacks:

-• Execution: Extend your hips by lifting your kicking leg backward and extending it simultaneously, squeezing your glutes at the top.
-Hold this position briefly, then return to the starting position.
+- Execution: Extend your hips by lifting your working leg backward and extending it simultaneously, squeezing your glutes at the top.
+Hold this position briefly, then return to the starting position with control.

 Breathing Technique: